Thavarshan/filterable/README.md

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repository and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+Contributions are welcome and greatly appreciated!
+If you have suggestions to make this package better, please fork the repository and create a pull request, or open an issue with the tag "enhancement".

-Don't forget to give the project a star!
-Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/amazing-feature`)